-Decorative map of Sicily, with detailed portrait of Philip of Spain and coat of arms.
+Decorative map of Sicily, with a portrait of King Philip of Spain and coat of arms.

-Matthaus Quad was a German cartographer based in Cologne, The map was engraved by Johannes Bussemacher and appeared in several Geographical works published by Quad and Bussemacher at the beginning of the end of the 16th and beginning of the 17th Century, all of which are now rare on the market.
+Matthaus Quad was a German cartographer based in Cologne, The map was engraved by Johannes Bussemacher and appeared in several Geographical works published by Quad and Bussemacher at the end of the 16th and beginning of the 17th century.

 Matthias Quad (1557-1613), a map publisher based in Cologne, was trained in the Netherlands by Johannes van Doetecum, who also worked with the De Jodes.
 Quad used many De Jode maps as a base to which he added additional information and decorations.
 Quad was best known for his atlases, which were part of the first boom in atlases best characterized by Abraham Ortelius’ Theatrum Orbis Terrarum.
 In 1592, Quad released an atlas of Europe that had 38 maps.
 He expanded it in 1594 to 50 maps.
 In 1600, he expanded the collection of maps further still, this time to 82 maps, and called the atlas, Geographisch Handtbuch.
 All three were small in size, allowing them to compete as cheaper alternatives to the larger atlases of Ortelius, Mercator, and the De Jodes.
 Quad released one other atlas, in 1608, with 86 maps, the Fascilus Geographicus.